dYale/WebWordCounter/README.md

 Fork the repo to your own GitHub account.
 If you do not have a GitHub account, then this is a great time to make one!

-$ git clone https://github.com/{your username}/WebWordCounter
+$ git clone https://github.com/{your github handle}/WebWordCounter
 $ cd WebWordCounter
 $ npm install
 $ bower install